By Dr. A.J. Drenth

 Analytic vs. Holistic

-Anyone who’s read Jung will know that, despite his mystical tendencies, he had a rather critical and analytical mind.
+Anyone who’s read Jung will know that, despite certain mystical tendencies, he had a rather critical and analytical mind.
 He was, after all, a practitioner of psycho-analysis.
 Myers-Briggs took it a step further by redefining Jung’s types in terms of four preference dichotomies (i.e., I-E, S-N, T-F, and J-P).
-Other theorists then reincorporated Jung’s original functions, with each type being analyzed in terms of a function hierarchy, or what we refer to as a functional stack, comprised of four functions (i.e., dominant, auxiliary, tertiary, inferior).
+Other theorists then reincorporated Jung’s original functions, with each type being analyzed in terms of a function hierarchy, or what we refer to as a “functional stack,” comprised of four functions (i.e., dominant, auxiliary, tertiary, inferior).
 This made it possible to analyze the types from multiple perspectives, both in terms of preferences and functions.

 The Enneagram types are typically described in a more holistic or less structured manner than the Myers-Briggs types.
 Instead of being described in a part-by-part fashion (e.g., I, N, F, J), each type is assigned a nickname, which immediately imparts a holistic understanding (e.g., “The Peacemaker”) of that type.
 This has the advantage of conveying a wealth of information in a single concept, even for Enneagram newcomers.
 A potential disadvantage, however, is that if a particular nickname fails to resonate with readers, they may quickly lose interest in learning about that type.
 Type nicknames also have the potential to overshadow worthwhile details and nuances contained in lengthier expositions.